Security Engines - Click-Time Protection

 • Under Security Stack, for Click-Time Protection, administrators can view:

-• Replaced Links - All the links replaced by Click-Time Protection engine in the email body and its attachments
+• Replaced Links - All the links replaced by the Click-Time Protection engine in the email body and its attachments

 • User Clicks – All the clicks performed by users (for clean and malicious websites)